WomensLaw serves and supports all survivors.

 What are the steps to get a sexual assault protection order?

-The steps for getting a stalking protection order are similar to the steps for getting a domestic violence protection order.
+The steps for getting a sexual assault protection order are similar to the steps for getting a domestic violence protection order.
 See Steps for getting a domestic violence protection order for more information.
 The forms will be slightly different, so be sure to ask the clerk for the paperwork to file for a sexual assault protection order.